 The Management Board, Supervisory Board and Annual General Meeting form Blue Cap AG’s central executive bodies.
 The responsibilities of these three bodies are regulated by the German Stock Corporation Act and by Blue Cap’s Articles of Association.

 Blue Cap AG is led by the Management Board and the Supervisory Board under a dual management system.
 The Management Board is the sole management body and directs the company under its own responsibility.
 The members of the Management Board bear joint responsibility for the management of the company.

 The Supervisory Board appoints, supervises and advises the company’s Management Board.
 The work of the Supervisory Board is coordinated by the Chair of the Supervisory Board.
-Information on the key areas of focus of the Supervisory Board’s activities in the 2020 financial year can be found in the Report of the Supervisory Board in the latest annual report.
+Information on the key areas of focus of the Supervisory Board’s activities can be found in the Report of the Supervisory Board in the respective annual report.

 The remuneration of the Supervisory Board is laid down in Section 12 of the Articles of Association.